GIN

 If the child needs an account in their name, but under the responsibility of the guardian (such as telephone service), the guardian can acquire a special GAON which will require both the child’s and guardian’s ID card.
 This will continue until the guardian terminates the line, or until the child receives their GIN, and therefore have to acquire a GAON for all of the services that are under their name.
 When it comes time for the child to acquire their GIN, they will go to the HHS office where a worker will take a cheek swab of the person, and verify that with AI and a database for verification.
 If the two matches, then the worker will prepared everything the person will need.

 The worker will emphasize to the person that the GIN should never be given to anyone including significant others.
 Gaining the GIN will allow a bad actor to do a lot of damage including transferring GBI payments to another account, or otherwise close accounts through the government portal.
 This is because the automated system with the government has no way of verifying the DNA.
 The GIN is a compliment to DNA comparison.
 The only entity that the GIN should be disclosed to is a government agent, or telephone number.
 All government telephone numbers begin with 1.
+The government will never call asking for a GIN.
+Instead, they might receive an automated message to call the government entity at a number that begins with 1.